-Leases entered into by the Group as a lessee, are all operating leases.
+Leases entered into by the Group as a lessee, are classified as operating leases because the leases do not transfer all risks and rewards of ownership.
 Payments made under operating leases are charged to the consolidated income statement on a straight-line basis over the period of the lease.